 Next, you've got ' Video ads' that allow you to reach the right audience at scale and capture their attention right before they watch their favourite YouTube video, bringing your business' story to life.

 You've also got ' Shopping Ads' which appear in Google Shopping next to the search results on search engines, promoting your products and giving consumers detailed information about what you're selling even before they click your ad!
-This allows you advertise your online and local inventory, boost traffic and find better-qualified leads.
+This allows you to advertise your online and local inventory, boost traffic and find better-qualified leads.

 Lucky last, you could choose to run " App ads" across Google's largest properties, including Search, Play, and YouTube as well as thousands of mobile sites and apps, to increase engagement, app installs and even in-app actions.